jamestomasino/labs.tomasino.org/content/post/disqus-in-amp.md

 With all this code in place (actually the code above is the final working version.
 The few tweaks described below were added in) I figured I was golden.
 I had the HTML content for the IFrames generating properly.
 I had my templates in place and Liquid pulling things through correctly.
 I opened up my site to test it out and... nothing.

 Here's where I caught up with Marco.
-Due to some quirks of `amp-iframe` (I will assume the reasoning is legitimate and wise being that I read the explanations and understood almost none of it) I was unable to have my IFrame load content from the same domain that was serving my AMP content.
+Due to some quirks of `iframe` (I will assume the reasoning is legitimate and wise being that I read the explanations and understood almost none of it) I was unable to have my IFrame load content from the same domain that was serving my AMP content.
 In not-so-many words, my IFrames can't be on labs.tomasino.org.

 I looked back at what Marco had done and there it was, he'd created another domain to host the generated IFrame html pages.